 We land all of our orders so prices are FOB.

-Orders are shipped domestically in the United States from Washington, DC by USPS, UPS ground and FEDEX.
+Orders are shipped domestically in the United States from California by USPS, UPS ground and FEDEX.

 Shipping and handling is billed on orders once the order is shipped.
 Shipping costs range from $10 to $50 depending on the region and weight of the shipment.
 We bill the actual cost for us to ship plus cost of box and materials to keep this reasonable.